miurahr/omegat-plugin-epwing/README.md

 The **EPWING Dictionary Plugin for OmegaT** project provides EPWING dictionray plugin for the open-source translation tool [OmegaT](http://www.omegat.org/ OmegaT).

+## Status

+ * This dictionary plugin is in active development.
+Dictionary plugin support on OmegaT is just implemented and not yet released.
+   You may need to wait OmegaT 3.6.1 and later for production use.
+ * Tested on OmegaT-3.6.0_0_2b1877e (Sat Feb 13 20:56:08 JST 2016) on Mint Linux with OpenJDK 1.7.

 ## Downloads:

- * The latest stable version of the EPWING dictionary plugin for OmegaT is at https://bintray.com/miurahr/omegat-plugins
+ * The latest stable version of the EPWING dictionary plugin for OmegaT is at https://github.com/miurahr/omegat-plugin-epwing/releases/

 ## Install: